 If you haven't already we would urge all patients to sign up for our SMS service.
 This is by far the fastest and easiest way for us to keep you up to date.
 You can find the form at the bottom of this page.

 Contain the Virus

-If you, or anyone in your house, displays either of these symptoms:
+If you, or a member of your household, notice any of these symptoms:

 - a high temperature – this means you feel hot to touch on your chest or back

 - a new, continuous cough – this means coughing a lot for more than an hour, or 3 or more coughing episodes in 24 hours (if you usually have a cough, it may be worse than usual)